metrorailings/OwlBlog/content/posts/week-2-circa-picks.md

 Both of these teams met last year in California.
 San Francisco was coping with season-ending injuries to leaders on both offense and defense.
 Philadelphia wasn't faring much better themselves on the health front either, though their injuries were concentrated more on offense.

-Philadelphia was able to pull out the win at eight-point underdogs.
+Philadelphia was able to pull out a win despite being eight-point underdogs.
 Pretty impressive considering Doug Pederson was committed to sabotaging his team.

 #### _Weather_